 McKesson PHMB Hydrophilic Foam Dressing contains PHMB levels of 0.8% to 1.1%.
 PHMB in high concentrations (>2.5%) has been associated with contact dermatitis.
 If contact dermatitis or other reactions are observed, discontinue use immediately.

 1. Cleanse and debride the wound area as necessary.
 Dry the surrounding areas of the wound thoroughly before dressing application.
 Select an appropriately sized dressing where the foam pad is slightly larger than the wound.
 Choose a dressing that will allow the wound contact area to completely cover the wound and extend onto healthy tissue by about (3/4" (2cm) in all directions.

 2. Remove the release liners from the wound dressing; avoid touching the central part of the dressing that will be placed directly onto the wound.

 3. Center the dressing on the wound and apply it gently to the wound site.
 Press the dressing on the surrounding skin by gentle application of pressure.

-McKesson PHMB Hydrophilic Foam Dressing can remain in situ for up to seven days, dependent on patient condition and the level of exudate.
+McKesson PHMB Hydrophilic Foam Dressing can remain in situ for up to 7 days, dependent on patient condition and the level of exudate.
 Initially, it may be necessary to change the dressing every 24 hours or whenever good wound care practice dictates.
 Duration of product use is not recommended for longer than 30 days.
-Do not exceed 12 dressing changes for adults or six dressing changes for children/neonates during 30 days of product use.
+Do not exceed 12 dressing changes for adults or 6 dressing changes for children/neonates during 30 days of product use.